thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ## TODO :
     * implement a two letter shortcut code to answer importance and time at the same time?
     * use type hints from the beginning and mypy
+    * use side by side function to display the podium
+    * open libreoffice with an argument
     * add gif to show demo
     * answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading